-Twenty-six crashes occurred due to access issues.
+Twenty-two crashes occurred due to access issues.
 These accidents occurred either at an intersection, because of an intersection or at a private access point.
 Accidents at intersections tend to have a higher severity than accidents outside of intersections.
 Ten percent of these intersection-related crashes are rated as Type A for severity.
-Approximately 40 percent of these intersection related crashes occurred at private approaches (ITD 2013).
+Approximately 80 percent of these intersection related crashes occurred at private approaches (ITD 2012a).

-There were eight head-on collisions, which generally had the highest severity rating of all types of accidents.
+There were eight head-on collisions which generally had the highest severity rating of all types of accidents.
 These types of accidents are generally associated with passing maneuvers.
-By adding a lane in each direction and separating the direction of travel, the frequency of these accidents will be greatly reduced (ITD 2013).
+By adding a lane in each direction and separating the direction of travel, the frequency of these accidents will be greatly reduced (ITD 2012a).

 The National Highway Traffic Safety study on the cost of crashes shows that society generally pays for 75 percent of crash costs.
 Economic values for crashes in the project area have been calculated by crash severity.
-Fatal accidents in the project area cost approximately \$6,200,000 whereas property damage only crashes cost approximately \$6,700 per crash in 2012 (ITD 2013).
+Fatal accidents in the project area cost approximately \$6,000,000 whereas property damage only crashes cost approximately \$6,000 per crash in 2010 (ITD 2012a).

-Three HALs are located within the project limits based on information presented in the DEIS.
-See Table 32.
+Three High Accident Locations (HALs) are located within the project limits (see Table 31.
 High Accident Locations (HALs).
 These segments have the highest crash rates in ITD District 2 and are in the top 13 highest crash locations in the State of Idaho.
 The crash rates in these locations and throughout the corridor are expected to increase as traffic volumes increase (ITD 2012a).